Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Recognition/README.md

 The LSTM were introduced by [Hochreiter & Schmidhuber (1997)](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory), the LSTM, like all RNN, have the form of a chain of repeating modules of a neural network; but the difference with the regulars RNN is that this newtworks have reapeting modules with a very simple structure (a single tanh layer); and the LSTM has a reapting module with a different structure, in fact there are four neural network layers interacting in a very special way.

-* The image illustrate the repeating module of a normal RNN and the LSTM network.
+* The image illustrates the repeating module of a normal RNN and the LSTM network.
 ![lstm repeating module](https://user-images.githubusercontent.com/31509775/32632538-ffd338f6-c571-11e7-91e5-ac63bf978448.png)

 The LSTM model used to introduce the conversation option was inspired in the [Neural conversation model](https://arxiv.org/pdf/1506.05869v3.pdf) which is caracterize by use one sequence to get another sequence, seq2seq, this model was built using the [Chatterbot wrapper](http://chatterbot.readthedocs.io/en/stable/index.html), disponible to python, which is a library that makes easier generate automates responses to string inputs using a selectrion of machine learning algorithms, including RNN and LSTM models, to produce different types of responses.

-* The image represent the LSTM model implemented with the Chatterbot tool.
+* The image represents the LSTM model implemented with the Chatterbot tool.
 ![lstm](https://user-images.githubusercontent.com/31509775/32928662-1654f376-cb21-11e7-9464-0a1ebd1df5c9.png)

 ### Hardware and software requirements: